srgblnch/python-scpilib/README.md

 made by network and *only* listen the localhost (in ipv4 and ipv6).
 See the help for further information.

-Also, a object created this way doesn't have any command to respond.
+The object created doesn't have any command configured, except the ones build internally for its behaviour configuration (That is the '*DataFormat*' and soon the *Write Lock* functionality).

+There are some different ways to prepare this object to respond to specific requests.
 They can be build before and passed to the constructor, or use a command to add:

 ```python
 currentObj = AttrTest()